HEnquist/pycamilladsp/docs/install.md

 To install from another branch, or a tagged version, add `@` and the branch or tag name at the end.

-To install the tagged version 2.0.0 the command is:
+To install the version tagged with `v2.0.0`, the command is:
 ```console
 pip install git+https://github.com/HEnquist/pycamilladsp.git@v2.0.0
 ```